 - the revised Payment Services Directive and new rules already in force for cross-border parcel services;

-- revised consumer protection rules that will enter into force in 2020;
+- revised consumer protection regulations that will come into force in 2020;

-Removing unjustified cross-border barriers, facilitating cost-effective cross-border parcel delivery, protecting customers' rights and promoting cross-border access to online content are cornerstones of the digital internal market strategy.
+Removing unfounded cross-border barriers, facilitating low-cost cross-border parcel delivery, protecting customer rights and promoting cross-border access to online content are cornerstones of the Digital Single Market Strategy.

-Traders who want to sell their goods not only in one country should first inform themselves about obligations, requirements and the administrative burden.
-Of course, opening up new markets is always a lucrative option, but it also leads to various tasks, especially in the area of sales tax.
+Traders who want to sell their goods in more than just one country should first find out about obligations, requirements and the administrative burden.
+Of course, entering new markets is always a lucrative option, but it also leads to various tasks, especially in the area of sales tax.

 There are many different processes and challenges to consider.
-This is made more difficult by the fact that very few regulations are identical across countries.
-For example, values and amounts to be observed and required documents are often handled slightly differently in each country.
+This is further complicated by the fact that very few regulations are identical across countries.
+For example, values and amounts to be considered, as well as required documentation, are often handled slightly differently in each country.

 Choosing a reliable service provider and using certain tools can reduce your overall workload and is therefore highly recommended.

-After all, in the long term, trading abroad is associated with a flood of tasks for shop operators.
-However, if you find the right partners and can automate your processes to a large extent, you are not only prepared for all eventualities - there is also more time for what is really important.
+Because in the long run, trading abroad is linked to a flood of tasks for shop operators.
+However, those who find the right partners and can largely automate their processes are not only equipped for all eventualities - they also have more time for what is really important.